kbristow/PlatformSoldier/README.md

 PlatformSoldier
 ===============

-Game made using LGE game engine.
-Used for development of the Engine and testing purposes
+Interactive scenario made using LGE game engine.
+Used for development of the Engine and testing parts of the engine.

 Usage